 TCP.INVITED_NODES.
 The policy profiles feature in the Database Firewall supports additional factors such as IP address sets, time of day, users, and so on.
-See Oracle Database Firewall Security Management Guide for more information about profiles.
+See Oracle Audit Vault and Database Firewall Auditor's Guide for more information about profiles.

 As described in this section, the client IP address seen by the database server is the address assigned to the bridge in the Database Firewall.
 This feature can affect functionality on the database server that depends on the original client IP address.
 Some of this functionality that can depend on the client IP address includes logon triggers, analysis of audit data, and Oracle Database Vault factors.

 Multiple databases and services on a shared listener.
-Oracle Database Firewall enforces policies that are based on the IP address and port number.
+The Database Firewall supports policies based on Oracle Database service names.
+For non-Oracle databases, the Database Firewall enforces policies that are based on the IP address and port number.
 In a configuration where a single listener endpoint (

 port) is shared among multiple databases, the Database Firewall cannot differentiate traffic directed to each individual database.